Phase 1: Application & Science Definition

-No filter-change or readout time overheads need be applied when applying for RISE time; a simple 60 second slew overhead is all that is required.
+No filter-change or readout time overheads need be applied when applying for RISE time; a simple 60 second slew overhead and the universal 20sec initialisation overhead are all that are required.
 No filter changes are possible, and the readout time is negligible.

 Overheads for Multi-instrument Groups